animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

-An initializer is declared within an {x-data-store-docs}/reference/topics/cache_xml.html#initializer\[initializer\] element by using a minimal snippet of {data-store-name}'s native `cache.xml`.
+An initializer is declared within an {x-data-store-docs}/reference/topics/cache_xml.html#initializer\[initializer\] element by using a minimal snippet of GemFire's native `cache.xml`.
 To bootstrap the Spring `ApplicationContext`, a `cache.xml` file is required, in much the same way as a minimal snippet of Spring XML config is needed to bootstrap a Spring `ApplicationContext`